Rules of Virtual Meeting Etiquette – What Every Professional Should KnowNovember 11 | 5 min read

 Make sure the area you are in has enough lighting.
 You don’t want the area to be too dark, and bright light can be very distracting.

 Use Your Computer Instead of a Phone

 Using your computer is much more stable than attending a meeting on your phone.
+In fact, many conferencing tools are built for desktops only.
 It is always best to have your hands free, so you can take notes if needed.

 Testing Testing 1, 2, 3